-With the right setup, the Virtual Desktop on Oculus Quest can allow the Quest to play PC VR games completely wireless with no noticeable latency or drop in performance.
+With the right setup, the Virtual Desktop on Oculus Quest can allow the Quest 2 and Quest 1 to play PC VR games completely wireless with no noticeable latency or drop in performance.
 In this step by step guide below, we’ll show you how to setup Virtual Desktop VR in order to wirelessly play VR-PC games in top quality.

 We’ll go over:

-- How to setup Virtual Desktop with the Oculus Quest
+- How to setup Virtual Desktop VR with the Oculus Quest

-- How to use Virtual Desktop to play PCVR games wirelessly
+- How to use Virtual Desktop to play PC virtual reality games wirelessly

 How is it possible for a wireless setup to perform as good as a wired VR headset connection which you have to pay premium dollars for?